-John F. (Jackie) Reeves (No.10 in the list of male British team members) was born in Willesden in 1924.
+John (Jackie) Reeves (# 10 in the list of senior men to represent Great Britain) was born in Willesden in 1924.
 Although not much is known about his early life it is almost certain that he frequented the roller rink at Cricklewood before the outbreak of the war in 1939 when he would have been 15 years old.

 In 1944, despite the war still raging, Reeves joined the National Skating Association of Great Britain and took up speed skating for the Broadway Cricklewood club alongside the likes of Geoff Sanders, Frank Lamb and the rising talent that was Don Brown.
 Of course, NSA racing did not reconvene until 1946 but club races were regularly held and Reeves was starting to get himself noticed amongst the Broadway rank and file.